ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 or filepaths.

 You should have 2 bash configuration files, your bash profile or :code:`.bash_profile` and your bash rc or :code:`.bashrc`.
+The rc stands for run commands and comes from the predecessors of Unix.

-Once you make edits to either of these files, you will need to log out and then back into the cluster before they will take effect.
+If you make edits to either of these files, you will need to log out and then back into the cluster before they will take effect.

 bash profile
 ~~~~~~~~~~~~

-The bash profile is only run when you open the cluster, and so is usually a shorter file.
+The bash profile is only run when you log in to the cluster, and so is usually a shorter file.
+It contains a few lines with generic profile settings.
+You should **NOT** need to edit this file
-Below are the lines of code you need in your bash profile.
+when you first start.
+For reference, the lines of code in your bash profile are below.
+If you
+think these don't match what you have, ask a friend to help you troubleshoot.

 ::